 Well, here’s the deal:

-Needless to say, if the Pinterest team tells me what I shouldn’t be doing on the platform, I’m all ears!
+Needless to say, if they tell me what I shouldn’t be doing on the platform, I’m all ears!

 You don’t want to miss this!
 Let’s jump right in!